The CHAPERONE Study

-Binocular Computer Activities Treatment for Amblyopia (ATS 18)
+Binocular Binocular Dig Rush Game Treatment for Amblyopia (ATS 20)

 The study is being conducted by the Pediatric Eye Disease Investigator Group (PEDIG).
 Salus University is a member of this group.
 The study will include over 500 children at pediatric eye centers across North America and Europe.
 The National Eye Institute is providing the funding for the study.

 Amblyopia is the most common cause of monocular visual impairment in children.
 The most common way of treating amblyopia is by patching the good eye.
 Recently, a new way of treating amblyopia has been developed.
 It involves using both eyes together (binocularly) to play a falling-blocks game on an iPad®.
 Some initial studies have shown that this new treatment may work well in some children and adults.
-We are conducting a clinical trial to evaluate the effectiveness of one hour/day of daily binocular iPad treatment compared with two hours/day of daily patching treatment.
+We are conducting a clinical trial to compare the efficacy of 1 hour/day of binocular game play 5 days per week plus spectacle correction with spectacle correction only, for treatment of amblyopia in children 4 to <13 years of age.

 Currently, we are recruiting children with amblyopia who are 5 to less than 17 years old.